 - 2 C ice cubes

-- 2 Tbsp lavender syrup or simple syrup
+- 2 tablespoon lavender syrup or simple syrup

 - Add the jasmine tea, blueberries and ice to a blender.